This is our third and final post looking at real-world uses of graph visualization.

 In this webinar graph and GDPR experts, trust-hub, demonstrate the role of visualization in data privacy lifecycle management:

 Graph visualization can help simplify regulatory compliance processes whenever a person needs to understand the connections inside data.
 In this blog post KeyLines product manager Dan Williams looks at the role of data visualization for managing restricted substances and complex supply chains.
+He also demonstrates this scenario and more in our supply chain visualization webinar.

 Speaking of supply chains, graph visualization is the ideal tool to understand flow.